Jeanette Dwyer

-Jeanette P. Dwyer is a former President And current national board member of the National Rural Letter Carriers' Association.
-When she was elected President in 2011, she became the first female President of a labor union in the history of the United States Postal Service.
-She served as NRLCA President until 2018, when she chose not to run for reelection.
+Jeanette P. Dwyer (September 30) is a former President And current national board member of the National Rural Letter Carriers' Association.
+When she was elected president in 2011, she became the first female president of a labor union in the history of the United States Postal Service.
+She served as NRLCA president until 2018, when she chose not to run for reelection.
 She was reappointed to the national board to fill the remainder of Executive Committeeman Johnny Miller's unexpired term on November 21, 2020.
-When the 2021 convention was canceled due to COVID-19 (as was the 2021 convention), Dwyer was re-elected to the board at the 116th national convention in Orlando, Florida on September 9, 2022.
+Dwyer was re-elected to the board at the 116th national convention in Orlando, Florida on September 9, 2022.

 Postal career

 Jeanette began her postal career in 1981 as a substitute rural letter carrier (designation code 73) in Lake Waccamaw, North Carolina, and became a regular carrier in 1987.
 She soon got involved in the NRLCA, becoming the local steward, and soon moving on to State Steward of North Carolina.